arangodb/docs/3.9/administration-configuration.md

 Many options belong to a section as in `‑‑section.param`, e.g.
 `‑‑server.database`, but there can also be options without any section.
-These options are referred to as _global options_.
+These options are referred to as _general options_.

 To list available options, you can run a binary with the `‑‑help` flag: